documentcloud/documentcloud/app/views/help/help_center_drafts/files/publishing_embedding.md

 ##### 2) Review Document
 ![alt text](../images/publishing_embedding/publishing_embedding5.gif)

 * First, you may provide the link to the article referencing the document to enable a **"Related Article"** link within the document viewer.
-(This guides readers who stumble across the document from a web search to the article's original context.)
+(This guides readers who stumble across the document from a web search to the article's original context, a.k.a your published piece.)

 * You will be alerted if your document needs to be made public.

 ##### 3) Configure the Document Viewer
 ![alt text](../images/publishing_embedding/publishing_embedding4.gif)

-You can control all of the below to customize how your document viewer embed appears:
+You can control all of the below settings to customize the particular display of your document viewer embed:
 * The size of the document viewer (full page layout, fixed size box)
 * Which page the document opens to by default
 * Show/hide the sidebar